Michael-Brodsky/OCR/common/readme.txt

-This folder contains objects common to all verions of the libraries and applications.
+This folder contains objects common to all verions of the OCR libraries and applications.